mickfuzz/phd4/_posts/thesis_chapters/2025-3-7-Culture.md

 ### Reframing use of GDPs from intermediate-level knowledge to a gateway framework

 MOVE LATER?
 AND DEVELOP WITH REFERENCE TO SOCIAL AIMS TOO?
 Given this shift to include the utility for participants and the problematisation of the term intermediate, I propose a change in terminology.
-Instead of an _intermediate framework_, I propose the term _gateway framework_ to avoid the confusion explored earlier in terms of its position within a hierarchy. ,Within this line of inquiry concerning navigation of different levels of abstraction within this process, the characteristics of such a gateway framework would usefully include the following elements.
+Instead of an _intermediate framework_, I propose the term _gateway framework_ to avoid the confusion explored earlier in terms of its position within a hierarchy.

+Within this line of inquiry concerning navigation of different levels of abstraction within this process, the characteristics of such a gateway framework would usefully include the following elements.

 Firstly, the process guides learners to use GDPs as their primary leading activity or object of activity (using CHAT terminology).